 - sit in a place that provides the best distance, lighting, background, and angle for seeing the interpreter

 - direct questions relating to the class materials to the professor, not the interpreter

-- personal conversations with the interpreter should not occur during the class
+- personal conversations with the interpreter should not occur during class

-- complete academic advising and registration for classes as soon as possible, especially if using interpreter services
+- complete academic advising and registration for classes as soon as possible

 - notify the Interpreter/Transcriber Coordinator of your schedule at least 10 business days prior to the first day of class (students who do will be given priority when scheduling services).

-- pick up notetaker flyers and Faculty Notification Letters to give the instructor the first day of class
+- pick up notetaker flyers to give the instructor the first day of class

 - any problems with the interpreter should be discussed directly with her/him before coming to talk to a DRC staff person